GUIDES

 Before deep learning, computer vision experts practiced "feature engineering"—designing algorithms to extract robust numerical representations of objects.
 These handcrafted feature descriptors needed to be invariant to changes in scale, rotation, and lighting.

 Landmark descriptors from this era include the Scale-Invariant Feature Transform (SIFT), which was revolutionary for its robustness to scale and rotation, and the Histogram of Oriented Gradients (HOG), which proved exceptionally effective for detecting pedestrians by analyzing local gradient distributions.
-These methods, while ingenious, were rigid and struggled with real-world variability, paving the way for a new paradigm.
+These classical computer vision techniques, while ingenious, were rigid and struggled with real-world variability, paving the way for a new paradigm.
 For those looking to master such complex topics, applying learning techniques like the science of spaced repetition can be incredibly effective.

 Chapter 5: The Viola-Jones Framework: A Landmark in Real-Time Object Detection